tokenlens

 New

-const providers = await tokenlens.getProviders(); // defaults to OpenRouter source
+const providers = await tokenlens.refresh(); // defaults to the OpenRouter catalog

 5. Recreate conversation/cost rollups as needed